EHC plan reviews: information for young people

 Answering these questions isn't easy!

-The information from you and those helping you must be shared at least 2 weeks before you meet, with you and everyone who is invited to the meeting.
+The information from you and those helping you must be shared at least two weeks before you meet, with you and everyone who is invited to the meeting.

 Before the meeting you can think about questions you want to ask or things you want to share at the meeting.
 You might want to make a list to take the meeting to remind you what you wanted to say or ask.